 - No legal obligation to give dividends

 Due to the factors indicated above, the cost of debt is often lower than the cost of equity; nevertheless, if the debt is taken on excessively, it will become more expensive than equity.
-This is so because the loan interest rate has a major impact on the cost of debt (in the case of issuing bonds, the bond coupon rate) and it spotlights the need to design optimal capital structure.
+This is so because the loan interest rate has a major impact on the cost of debt (in the case of issuing bonds, the bond coupon rate) and it spotlights the need to design the target capital structure of a company.

 The likelihood of a corporation defaulting on its debt rises as it takes on more debt.
 This is so because carrying greater debt results in higher interest costs.
 A company may enter default if it has a period of weak sales and is unable to produce enough cash to pay its bonds.
 Consequently, debt investors will expect a larger return from corporations with high debt levels, in order to get compensation for the additional risk that they are undertaking.